Discrete one-dimensional coverage process on a renewal process: Model and results

-This is one of the results that was obtained by \citeasnoun{gallo/garcia/junior/rodriguez/2014}.
-In the general case however, the exact same result may not hold.
-We postpone to Section \ref{sec:discussion} the discussion concerning possible upper and lower bounds for $\P(\mathcal{A})$ in the general non independent case.
+where $p=\P(\xi_i=1),i\ge1$.
+This result was obtained by \citeasnoun{gallo/garcia/junior/rodriguez/2014}, and so far, such an exact expression is only available in the i.i.d. case.
+We postpone to Section \ref{sec:discussion} the discussion concerning possible upper and lower bounds for $\P(\mathcal{A})$ in non-i.i.d. cases.

-Our next results give explicit sufficient conditions for having null or positive probability of percolation.